NREL/scikit-sundae/README.md

 ## Acknowledgements
 scikit-SUNDAE was originally inspired by [scikits-odes](https://scikits-odes.readthedocs.io/) which also offers Python bindings to SUNDIALS.
 The API for scikit-SUNDAE was mostly adopted from scikits-odes; however, all of our source code is original.
 If you are comparing the two:

 1. **scikits-odes:** includes solvers from daepack, scipy, and SUNDIALS.
-The package only provides source distributions, so users must configure and compile SUNDAILS on their own; however, this gives users maximum flexibility to compile against SUNDIALS builds with their choice of precision, optional solvers, etc.
+The package only provides source distributions, so users must configure and compile SUNDIALS on their own; however, this gives users maximum flexibility to compile against SUNDIALS builds with their choice of precision, optional solvers, etc.
 2. **scikit-SUNDAE:** only includes SUNDIALS solvers.
 Provides sparse solvers, more flexible events function capabilities (e.g., direction detection and terminal flags), and scipy-like output not available in scikits-odes.
 Both binary and source distributions are available; however, we prioritize compatibility with SUNDIALS releases on conda-forge over general user-compiled builds.

 Our binary distributions include pre-compiled dynamic SUNDIALS libraries that also reference libraries like SuperLU_MT, OpenBLAS, and LAPACK.
 These are self-contained and will not affect other, existing installations you may already have.
 To be in compliance with each library's distribution requirements, all scikit-SUNDAE distributions include a summary of all licenses (see the `LICENSES_bundled` file).
 Note that we only link against and distribute packages with BSD-3 license.
 Some solvers and options, like KLU, have LGPL licenses and therefore will not be compatible to implement/distribute.